ChrisTarget365/sdk-for-net/README.md

 [![License](https://img.shields.io/github/license/Target365/sdk-for-net.svg?style=flat)](https://opensource.org/licenses/MIT)

 ### Getting started
-To get started please send us an email at <support@target365.no> containing your EC public key in DER(ANS.1) format.
+To get started please send us an email at <sdk@strex.no> containing your EC public key in DER(ANS.1) format.
 See our [C# User Guide](USERGUIDE.md) on how to generate your private-public key pair in C#.

 ### NuGet